james-portier/james-portier.github.io/projects/kalmanFilter/kalmanFilter.md

 ### Custom KalmanFilter class

-Although there are various pre-existing libraries that implement a Kalman filter, for this project I chose to create my own custom Kalman filter class.
+Although there are various pre-existing libraries that implement a Kalman filter, for this project I chose to create my own custom Kalman filter class in order to improve my understanding.

 #### Initialize
 First we initialize the variables we'll need for to update the Kalman Filter.
 These are as follows: